-Federal law addresses which of the following under "religious discrimination?"
+Federal law addresses which of the following under "religious discrimination?""
 Select all that apply.

-- A. Segregation - B. Dress and grooming practices
+- A. Segregation

+- B. Dress and grooming practices

-- C. Associated discrimination - D. Reasonable accommodations
+- C. Associated discrimination

+- D. Reasonable accommodations

 Answer A, B, C, and D is the best answer.
-Religious discrimination under federal law addresses all of these.
+Religious discrimination under federal law protects all of these.
 Click anywhere to continue.

-Federal law protects which of the following under "race/color discrimination"?
+Federal law protects which of the following under "race/color discrimination?"
 Select all that apply.

 - A. Personal characteristics

 - B. Complexion of skin

-- C. Dress and grooming practices
+- C. Assumptions/Stereotypes about abilities

 - D. Race

-- E. Nationality
+- E. Association

-Answer A, B, C, D, and E is the best answer.
-When someone is treated less favorably because of these characteristics race/color discrimination is occurring.
+Answer A, B, C, D, and E are the best answer.
+When someone is treated less favorably because of these characteristics, race/color discrimination is occurring.
 Click anywhere to continue.

-Federal law protects which of the following under "national origin discrimination?"
+Federal law protects which of the following under "national origin discrimination?""
 Select all that apply.